 Campus housing provides twin bed sheets, pillow, pillowcase, blanket, bath towel, wash cloth, and small bar of soap.
 These items are placed in the room before you arrive.

-The Housing Office emails your housing assignment by the second week in August.
+The Housing Office emails housing assignments by the second week in August.

 Please contact the Housing Office at 801-422-6941 with questions or concerns.